michael-hmrc/concurrent_ui-tests/README.md

-At the time of writing my Job is moving to JDK 21, some issues arose from specific Scala dependencies Rather than setting my local dev machine to JDK 8 or 11 to fix my sbt issue. already had Nix installed so can utilise Nix for a temporary nix shell to set and point to JDK 11
+At the time of writing my Job is moving to JDK 21, some issues arose from specific Scala dependencies Rather than setting my local dev machine to JDK 8 or 11 to fix my sbt issue.
+I already had Nix installed so can utilise Nix for a temporary nix shell to set and point to JDK 11

 ```bash
 nix-shell